Home > Winter > Skiing

 Support us!
 GearJunkie may earn a small commission from affiliate links in this article.
 Learn More

-As always, the best ski helmet is the one on your head.
-But not all snow helmets are created equal, and it’s worthwhile to invest some time to find the perfect model for you.
+As always, the best ski helmet is the one on your head (as long as it properly fits).
+But not all snow helmets are created equal, and it’s worthwhile to find the best one.

 Pros